JustinNew/statistics/README.md

 ### Gaussian Noise and Regularization

 By adding Gaussian noise to the input, the learning model will behave like an L2-penalty regularizer.
 By adding Laplace noise to the input, the learning model will behave like an L1-penalty regularizer.

+### Assumptions of linear regression

+  - Linear relationship between Y and X1, …, Xp
+  - Error Term i.i.d (Independent and identically distributed) 均值为0，近normal 分布(normally distributed residuals)，constant variance和independently distributed.
+  - The predictor variables X1, . . . , Xp, are assumed to be linearly independent of each other; variables are nonrandom; variable values are all measured without error.
+  - All observations are equally reliable and have approximately equal role in determining the regression results and in influencing conclusions.